make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   if you try to use it for plotting points.
 - There is a simple test called the **spectral test** which helps us to see these patterns.
+- The way it works is:
-- Each time you generate a new number, you plot it on the x-axis against the previous number on the y-axis.
+  - Each time you generate a new number, you plot that number on the x-axis against the previous number on the y-axis.

 # Spectral plot for sequence A